sylvaindess/sylvaindess/README.md

 ### 📘 Learning Journal & Blog

-I document my research path in AI, neuroscience, and bioinformatics through a GitHub blog and private lab notebooks.
-Topics include:
+I’m [documenting my research journey](https://sylvaindess.github.io/) in AI, neuroscience, and bioinformatics as I build a portfolio at the intersection of machine learning and cognitive health.

+Future blog posts will cover:

+- Extracting imaging biomarkers of brain aging (MRI data, OASIS)
-- Detecting Alzheimer’s through linguistic biomarkers
+- Detecting early signs of Alzheimer’s through NLP and linguistic cues
-- Protein-protein interaction networks in cognitive disorders
+- Exploring protein networks involved in cognitive decline
-- How LLMs can support biomedical discovery and care
+- Building tools with LLMs for biomedical insight and accessibility.

+Blog posts will be published gradually throughout August and September.

 ---